CUCWD/edx-documentation/en_us/shared/course_components/create_html_component.rst

 formatting options.

 .. image:: ../../../shared/images/raw_html_editor.png
- :alt: The raw HTML editor.
+ :alt: The raw HTML editor, showing example HTML.
  :width: 600

 When you use this editor, you must supply valid HTML.
 The raw HTML editor does